Red ochre cliffs of Praia de Falésia stretching along the Algarve coast east of Albufeira

 The most useful distinction is whether you want to be near the old town or near the Strip.
 Old town and clifftop hotels (around Rua Latino Coelho and Rua de São Gonçalo de Lagos) give walking access to the best of Albufeira without the nightlife noise.
 Hotels in the Strip zone suit visitors specifically looking for that environment.

 Budget accommodation concentrates in the old town lanes.
 Large resort hotels and apartment complexes extend across the hillside north of the old town toward the Strip.
-See our Albufeira hotel guide for specific options.
+See our Albufeira hotel guide for specific options, or our where to stay in Albufeira guide for a full overview including villa rentals and resort packages.

 Best Time to Visit